pscedu/singularity-blast/README.md

 Copy the

 * `SIF` file
-* and the Perl scripts
+* and the other scripts

 to `/opt/packages/blast/2.11.0`.